Gerhard Pfanzelter

 He has a law degree from the University of Innsbruck and a M.A. in International Relations from Johns Hopkins University's School of Advanced International Studies.

 Pfanzelter successfully led Austria's campaign for a non-permanent seat on the Security Council for the period 2009–2010.

 Previously, from 1983 to 1989, Pfanzelter had served as Austria's Ambassador to Senegal, Gambia, Cape Verde, Guinea-Bissau, Mali, Guinea and Mauritania.
 He then became the Ambassador to Syria for a four-year term, ending in 1993, when he became the Head of the Department for International Organizations of the Austrian Ministry for Foreign Affairs.

 Pfanzelter is the longest serving Austrian Permanent Representative at the United Nations.
 From 2010 to 2012, he served as Secretary-General of the Central European Initiative in Trieste.

 Pfanzelter is member of the board of the Foreign Policy and United Nations Association of Austria (UNA-AUSTRIA).

-Pfanzelter is President of the Vienna International School Association in Vienna and resigned after just 10 Month in 2020.
+Pfanzelter was President of the Vienna International School Association in Vienna but resigned after just 10 months in 2020.